College Life at Whitelands College

 The College is situated on beautiful grounds, with a multitude of flora and wildlife to relax within during your studies.
 Whitelands is also spoilt by having its very own football pitch and large playing field at the rear of the building which overlooks Richmond Park.
 The pitch is often used by University teams for practice but can also be used and booked by Whitelands students if they wish to hold an activity on the grounds.
 Just contact the College Office.

-You’ll also find our Canteen to the rear of the building which serves a larger selection of hot drinks, sandwiches and cold snacks between 10am and 4pm five days a week.
+On site you’ll find our Canteen to the rear of the building which serves a larger selection of hot drinks, sandwiches and cold snacks between 10am and 3pm five days a week.
 The Canteen also opens at 11am until 2pm to serve a selection of hot food and meals; this has a regularly weekly selection which changes each day.
 Alongside this you’ll also find a new hot food station which rotates each week to include Piri-Piri Chicken, Omelettes, Noodles and other dishes throughout the year.